TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-with-mysql.md

 ```

 #### Create an environment file
 Creating an environment file to specify settings for the portal is the next step.
 This is optional, as you can alternatively specify all the variables using the -e option when starting your deployment.

 Here is an example of a sample environment file.
-For a comprehensive reference of environment variables, please refer to the Configuration section in the Tyk Enterprise Developer Portal documentation: [the Configuration section]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md" >}}).
+For a comprehensive reference of environment variables, please refer [the Configuration section]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md" >}}) in the Tyk Enterprise Developer Portal documentation.
 ```ini
 MYSQL_ROOT_PASSWORD=sup3rsecr3t
 MYSQL_DATABASE=portal